trend206/deepsecurity-kubernetes-plugin/README.md

 ====

 ## Installation
-clone repo to your ~/.kube/plugins directory
+1. clone repo to your ~/.kube/plugins directory

-pip install -r requirements.txt
+2. pip install -r requirements.txt
+3. Create a Kubernetes secret called deepsecurity with your base64 encoded password.
+   A sample secret.yaml file is included. kubectl apply -f secret.yaml
+4. Enter your DS information in config.yaml

 ## Usage